Fanvue

 Creators did not know:

-• Whether a warning was final
+• Whether a Strike was final before a ban

 • What risk they were approaching